shaneshaneshanethats4shanes/pokerust/README.md

 - **Reworked trainer teams**
   Trainer and Gym Leader teams have been adjusted to provide a greater challenge.
 - **Improved AI**
-  AI settings for Trainers and Gym leaders are maxed out, so they tend to use more sensible moves.
+  AI settings for Trainers and Gym Leaders are maxed out, so they tend to use more sensible moves.
 - **No grinding**
   Experience is only gained from trainer battles (Note: Experience gained is not currently printed out after a trainer battle, even though it is gained.
 I am working on adding this now).
 - **Party-wide EXP**